Promoting the Achievements of Female Employees

 Nursing care support

-• Nursing care support leave (up to 12 day per fiscal year can be taken to accompany hospital visits or care for to a person in need of care)
+- Nursing care support leave (up to 12 days (paid leave) per fiscal year can be taken to accompany hospital visits or care for to a person in need of care)

 Medical treatment support